Exabyte-io/documentation/docs/properties-directory/scalar/total-energy.md

 # Total Energy

 The "Total Energy" refers to the total electronic ground state energy of a material with a fixed lattice (with no thermal vibrations of the atoms).
-It is an important example of a **[Scalar and Auxiliary](../../properties/classification/general.md) property** of [Materials](../../materials/overview.md), and is routinely calculated during the course of material science simulations.
+It is an important example of an **[Auxiliary](../../properties/classification/general.md) property** of [Materials](../../materials/overview.md), and is routinely calculated during the course of material science simulations.

-## Computation
+## Examples

-The total energy can be calculated by a basic "self-consistent field" (scf) [Workflow](../../workflows/overview.md) computation in [DFT](../../models/dft/overview.md).
+The total energy can be calculated by a corresponding workflow.
+For [DFT](../../models/dft/overview.md) calculations, for example, any [Workflow](../../workflows/overview.md) containing a unit with a "self-consistent field" (scf) type can extract total energy.

-It is presented to the user, as part of the output of a [Job](../../jobs/overview.md), with the appearance displayed below, under the interface of the [Results Tab](../../jobs/ui/results-tab.md) of [Job Viewer](../../jobs/ui/viewer.md).
+It is presented to the user, as part of the output of a [Job](../../jobs/overview.md), with the appearance displayed below, under the interface of the [Results Tab](../../jobs/ui/results-tab.md) of the [Job Viewer](../../jobs/ui/viewer.md).
 Its final value is expressed in units of electronVolt (eV).

 <div class="clearfix">
     <center>